 - ii.
-All items for sale, as well as signs and temporary structures, shall be removed within 14 days after the end of sales, and the appearance of the site shall be returned to its original state. - Agricultural Produce Stands.
+All items for sale, as well as signs and temporary structures, shall be removed within 14 days after the end of sales, and the appearance of the site shall be returned to its original state. - 2.
+Agricultural Produce Stands.
 Agriculture produce stands subject to the following regulations: - a.
 Location.
 Agricultural produce standards are limited to the RL, CS, and CR district. - b.
 Maximum Size.
 Limited to 120 square feet unless a larger size is approved pursuant to an Administrative Use Permit. - c.
 Sales.
 Product sales are limited to produce and value-added products grown and produced within the City of Dixon or Solano County. - d.
 Duration.
 The Temporary Use Permit shall identify the maximum duration of the agricultural produce stand, which shall be no more than 90 days. - e.
 Removal.
 Agriculture produce stands shall be dismantled and removed from the site with five days of expiration of the Temporary Use Permit authorizing the agricultural produce stand. - Special Events.
 Short-term special events may be permitted in accordance with the following standards. - a.
 Location.
 Events are limited to non-residential zones. - b.
 Number of Events.
-No more than six events at one site, or two events per business, whichever is greater, shall be allowed within any 12-month period. - c.
+No more than six events at one site, or two events per business whichever is greater, shall be allowed within any 12-month period. - c.
 Duration.
 The maximum duration of a single event is five consecutive days, with a minimum of 14 days between each event. - Mobile Food Service.
 Mobile food service carts, trailers, vehicles, and/or similar temporary, portable, or mobile structures or vehicles may be permitted in accordance with the following standards. - a.
-LocationVehicle Attendance and Storage.
+Location Vehicle Attendance and Storage.
 Mobile food service may only operate in non residential districts.
-Vehicles shall not be left unattended at any time, or be left onsite when inactive, or stored overnight. - Duration.
+Vehicles shall not be left unattended at any time, or be left onsite when inactive, or stored overnight. - b.
+Duration.
 No lot may have a mobile food service onsite for more than 30 days total in any 12-month period unless authorized through an Administrative Use Permit. - c.
 Displaced Parking.
-Mobile food service may displace up to three required nonresidential parking spaces for a maximum of four hours per day per parking lot, provided that no more than 10 percent of the total number of parking spaces on site are displaced.
-Required parking spaces for an existing non-residential use may be displaced if the existing non-residential use is not open during the event.
+Mobile food service may displace up to three required non-residential parking spaces for a maximum of four hours per day per parking lot,

-Commented [Revision49]: Study Session discussion topic to ensure one business doesn't 'use up' all special event opportunities on the site
+Commented [Revision53]: Study Session discussion topic to ensure one business doesn't 'use up' all special event opportunities on the site

-Commented [Revision50]: Study Session discussion topic to allow in Residential Districts
+Commented [Revision54]: Study Session discussion topic to allow in Residential Districts